matthewdcage/pbs-mcp-server/README.md

 ./start.sh cli info
 ```

-### Using with Cursor
+### Using with Command Line

-To use this MCP server with Cursor, you need to configure Cursor to use this server as a tool provider:
+To use this MCP server with Command, you need to configure access the server:

 1. Build the project:
    ```bash
    npm run build
    ```

-2. In Cursor, go to Settings > AI > Model Context Protocol
-3. Add a new MCP tool provider with the following settings:
-   - Name: PBS API
-   - Command: `/full/path/to/pbs-mcp-standalone/build/index.js`
-   - Working Directory: `/full/path/to/pbs-mcp-standalone`

-Replace `/full/path/to/pbs-mcp-standalone` with the actual path to your PBS MCP installation.

-**Important**: Make sure to use the full path to the `build/index.js` file, not the `start.sh` script.
-The `index.js` file is the main entry point for the MCP server in stdio mode, which is what Cursor requires.

-For more detailed instructions, see the [Using with Cursor](/docs/guides/using-with-cursor) guide.

 ### API Tool Parameters